If you’re shopping for Medicare coverage in Florida, you’ve got a lot to consider when selecting a plan.

 Original Medicare is managed by the federal government.
 It includes two main parts, Part A and Part B.

 Part A covers hospital services.
 This includes inpatient care you receive in a hospital or skilled nursing facility, as well as some home health services.
-You may not need to pay a premium for Part A if you or a spouse paid into Medicare through a payroll tax during your working years.
-This applies to most people with a work history.

 Part B covers more general medical costs, such as services you receive at a doctor’s office, outpatient care, medical supplies, and preventive care.
-You typically do pay a premium for Part B coverage.

 Depending on your health needs, original Medicare may not provide enough coverage.
 It doesn’t include coverage for prescription drugs, for instance.
 And out-of-pocket costs such as copayments, coinsurance, and deductibles add up, which can be expensive if you use healthcare a lot.